-Per 2035 Note 0.875%
+Per 2014 Note 0.250%

-Total \$10,500,000
+Total \$3,000,000

-Per 2055 Note 0.875%
+Per 2016 Note 0.600%

-Total \$ 7,000,000
+Total \$4,800,000

 The Notes of each series are a new issue of securities with no established trading market.
-We do not intend to list the Notes of either series on any national securities exchange or to include the Notes of either series in any automated quotation system.
+We do not intend to list the Notes of either series on any national securities exchange or to include the Notes of any series in any automated quotation system.
 We cannot assure you that the prices at which the Notes will sell in the market after this offering will not be lower than the initial offering price or that an active trading market for the Notes will develop and continue after this offering.
 We have been advised by the underwriters that the underwriters intend to make a market in the Notes but are not obligated to do so and may discontinue market making at any time without notice.
-No assurance can be given as to the liquidity of the trading market for either series of Notes.
-See "Risk Factors - The trading markets for the Notes may be limited and you may be unable to sell your Notes at a price that you deem sufficient" for a further discussion of this risk.
+No assurance can be given as to the liquidity of the trading market for any series of Notes.
+See "Risk Factors - The trading market for the Notes may be limited and you may be unable to sell your Notes at a price that you deem sufficient." for a further discussion of this risk.

 The underwriters intend to offer the Notes for sale primarily in the United States either directly or through affiliates or other dealers acting as selling agents.
 The underwriters may also offer the Notes for sale outside the United States either directly or through affiliates or other dealers acting as selling agents.
-Standard Chartered Bank will not effect any offers or sales of any Notes in the United States unless it is through one or more U.S. registered broker-dealers as permitted by the regulations of the Financial Industry Regulatory Authority, Inc.

-In order to facilitate the offering of each series of Notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of either series of Notes.
-Specifically, the underwriters may over-allot in connection with the offering, creating a short position in either series of Notes for their own account.
-In addition, to cover over-allotments or to stabilize the price of either series of Notes, the underwriters may bid for, and purchase, such Notes on the open market.
+In order to facilitate the offering of each series of Notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of any series of Notes.
+Specifically, the underwriters may over-allot in connection with the offering, creating a short position in a series of Notes for their own account.
+In addition, to cover over-allotments or to stabilize the price of any series of Notes, the underwriters may bid for, and purchase, such Notes on the open market.
 Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing either series of Notes in the offering, if the syndicate repurchases previously distributed Notes of such series in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the Notes of either series above independent market levels.
+Any of these activities may stabilize or maintain the market price of each series of Notes above independent market levels.
 The underwriters are not required to engage in these activities, and may end any of these activities at any time.

-We estimate that total out-of-pocket expenses of this offering payable by us, excluding underwriting discounts and commissions, will be approximately \$750,000.
+We estimate that total out-of-pocket expenses of this offering payable by us, excluding underwriting discounts and commissions, will be approximately \$1,000,000.